Last updated: 3 days ago

-In a rare move from Apple, Phil Schiller announced the now-defunct AirPower charging mat months before its release.
+In a rare move from Apple, Phil Schiller announced the AirPower charging mat months before its release.
 This has only occurred a few times before, like with the original iPhone and Apple Watch.
 Thermal limitations, charging wattage limits, fire hazards, and general usability issues are all attributed to the product's eventual cancellation.

 The product would show its face again and again in device packaging, booklets, and software betas.
 This left consumers hopeful for an imminent release.
 Apple themselves remained strangely quiet on the product, then suddenly removed all mention of AirPower from the website in September 2018.

 After 19 months of silence, Apple made an announcement:

 "After much effort, we've concluded AirPower will not achieve our high standards and we have canceled the project," Senior Vice President Dan Riccio said in the statement.
 "We apologize to those customers who were looking forward to this launch.
 We continue to believe that the future is wireless and are committed to push the wireless experience forward."

 When placing a device on the Apple charging mat, if it is an iPhone or Apple Watch, it will display a special animation on-screen showing it began charging.
 The iPhone will display the charging levels of the other devices on its lock screen while charging.

 It was assumed that Apple would utilize multiple co-operative flux generators to allow devices to be placed anywhere and in any order as demonstrated.
 Other wireless chargers using the Qi standard usually use standard coils to create an inductive charging surface, but requires more precise placement and generates a lot of heat.